|Home|||||Bio|||||Galleries|||||Text Articles|||||Artist Statement|||||Contact|

 Painting is a dance between intent and happenstance.
 When I paint, I need to allow the creative process, the unknown future, to guide at least some of the work.

-I live and work in the Montreal region of Canada.
+Until recently, I lived and worked in the Montreal region of Canada.
 I have painted and exhibited those paintings since graduating art-school in 1998.
 I have moved to the Yukon Territory in the summer of 2020.